 Similarly, in 2009, an outbreak of human metapneumovirus infection in Chicago, IL, spread from infected zookeepers to a group of captive chimpanzees.
-All seven became ill, and one died as a result.
+All seven became ill, and

 African painted dogs

 African painted dogs are an endangered species of wild dog.
-As part of the conservation effort, a study published in 2010 investigated the parasites present in the species’ feces.
+As part of the conservation effort,

 Infection by Giardia duodenalis, a parasite that lives in the small intestine, was found in 26 percent of wild animals and 62 percent of captive animals.